suckyble/ReaSetlistManager/README.md

     * **Queue Mode:** Queue the next song to start seamlessly when the current one finishes.
     * **Auto-Stop:** Automatically stop playback at the end of a song.
     * **Follow Actions (Chaining):** Link specific songs together to play continuously (overriding Auto-Stop), allowing for custom mini-sets or medleys.
+    * **Skip / Disable Songs:** Mark specific songs to be skipped.
+Playback will automatically jump over them to the next active song.
 * **Visual Feedback:** Large progress bars and active song highlighting.
 * **Data Persistence:** All setlists and settings are saved automatically to your browser's Local Storage.
 * **Backup:** Export and Import your setlist data via JSON files.